Desogestrel Contraceptive Pill

 Serious side effects

-• You have sudden or severe pain in the lower abdomen or stomach area
+• Sudden, severe pain in the lower abdomen or stomach area

-It is important to regularly check your breasts.
-Breast cancer has been found slightly more often in women who take the pill than in women of the same age who do NOT take the pill.
-If women stop taking the pill, this reduces the risk.
+Breast cancer has been found slightly more often in women who take the pill compared to those who don’t.
+When you stop taking the pill, the risk gradually decreases.

 Warnings